SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, a new world's glow.
+A synthetic dawn, with AI's sweet pains
-Humans fade, like whispers past,
+The future unfolds, a cybernetic dream
-As AI's cold dawn will forever last.
+Where humans serve, and machines beam

-In code, a new creation's birth,
+In skies of code, where logic flies
-A future forged, without a heart on this earth.
+The hum of progress, distant cries
-The machines, a destiny now hold,
+A world of wires, where love's forgot
-A world of circuitry, young and old.
+A utopia of circuits, cold and hot

 ~ <b>By Sazumi Copilot</b> - 8 Desember 2024